• Skip to main content

 🥣 Best Type Of Flour For Making Pie Crusts

 Pastry flour is on the low end of protein content, about 8-10%, but not as low as cake flour.
 Cake flour does not have enough protein to form a workable dough.
-Additionally, cake flour has a high starch content and will not absorb enough water to form a good pie crust.
+It has a high starch content and will not absorb enough water to form a good pie crust.

 On the opposite end of the spectrum, bread flour has a protein content that is too high.
-The bread flour will absorb too much water and make a pie crust that is tough and chewy.
+It will absorb too much water and make a pie crust that is tough and chewy.

-🔪 How To Make An All Butter Pie Crust
+👩🏻🍳 How To Make A Perfect All-Butter Pie Crust

-1. Add ingredients.
-In a food processor, add 2½ cups of flour and ½ teaspoon of salt then pulse them together.
-Add 1 cup of cold butter and pulse in short bursts until the butter has broken down into pea-sized crumbles. *Refrigerate your food processor bowl if needed, to keep your butter cold while processing.
+Step 2: Pulse butter.
+Add 1 cup (227 grams) of cold butter (photo 2) and pulse in short bursts (photo 3) until the butter has broken down into pea-sized crumbles (photo 4). *Refrigerate your food processor bowl if needed to keep the butter cold while processing.

-2. Slowly incorporate water.
-Add the ½ cup of ice water slowly in small amounts of 1 tablespoon at a time while pulsing the food processor (only add in the water, not the ice).
-Continue until the mixture comes together as a dough, it should be moist, not soggy.
+Step 3: Slowly incorporate water.
+Add the ½ cup (118 milliliters) of ice water slowly in small amounts of 1 tablespoon at a time while pulsing the food processor (only add in the water, not the ice).
+Continue until the mixture comes together as a dough; it should be moist, not soggy.

-3. Form into balls.
-Turn the dough out onto a lightly floured working surface, divide it into two halves and form each half into a ball.
+Step 3: Form into balls.
+Turn the dough out onto a lightly floured working surface (photo 5), divide it into two halves (photo 6), and form each half into a ball.

-4. Press and chill.
-Using your hands, flatten the two dough balls into a disc shape and cover them with plastic cling film wrap.
+Step 4: Press and chill.
+Using your hands, lightly flatten the two dough balls into a disc shape and cover them with plastic cling film wrap (photo 7).
 Chill in the refrigerator for a minimum of 1 hour (and up to 2 days).

-• Before starting, measure out your ½ cup of cold water and add ice cubes.
-Allow the water to chill in the refrigerator while you gather ingredients and set up your food processor (my recommended method, but this can be done by hand in a large mixing bowl and pastry cutter).
-Your cubed butter can also be placed in the freezer for about 15 minutes prior to being placed into your food processor.
+• Measure out your ½ cup of cold water and add ice cubes first.
+Let the water chill in the refrigerator while you gather ingredients and set up your food processor (my recommended method, but this can be done by hand in a large mixing bowl and pastry cutter).
+Your cubed butter can also be placed in the freezer for about 15-30 minutes before being placed into your food processor.

-• Make sure you are adding the water in small, tablespoon-sized increments.
+• Add the cold water slowly.
+Use small, tablespoon-sized increments.
 It's easy to add more if you need it, but you can't take it out once it's in.
-You don't want wet or soggy dough!
+You don't want wet or soggy dough.

 🥡 Storing